This started with just a quick analysis of Bubsy 3D, but that bobcat hole just kept going!

 As an original member of the Net Yaroze, I read the UK & AUST OPSM articles and played the games on the demo discs, before purchasing it in early 1999.

 The games on average didn’t look like much and were very simple, but they were made by truly independent people, normal programming people like me! :D

-When Sony people talked to the press about the Net Yaroze, they sometimes mentioned how the games completely fit in RAM (ie it doesn’t use the CD-ROM to stream data).
+They sometimes mentioned how the games completely fit in RAM (ie it doesn’t use the CD-ROM to stream data).

-As an example the official Net Yaroze FAQ and gaming magazines, Ridge Racer is specifically mentioned.
+As an example the official Net Yaroze F.A.Q. and gaming magazines, Ridge Racer is specifically mentioned.